What is an offshore account?

-There are some risks to the investor who is keeping their money in offshore accounts.
+There are some risks with keeping money in offshore accounts.
 Be aware of the following before considering this type of account to handle your finances:

 - Regulations.
 There are laws in place for Australians who hold funds in an offshore account.
 You should familiarise yourself with those rules and regulations before opening an account.

 - Security.
 Your deposits are not necessarily protected the way they would be with the Australian Government Guarantee scheme.